BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Python_Introduction.rst

     npdata = data_structure[cx.DataPath(["3D Array"])].store.npview()

-The resulting DataArray_ is available for use immediately following the execution of the filter.
+The resulting :ref:`DataArray <DataArray>` is available for use immediately following the execution of the filter.
 This would not be the case had the filter just been instantiated but not executed.

 Creating a DataGroup